amanganiello90/cordova-deploy-android/README.md

 npm install cordova-publish-android -g
 ```

-N.B for the linux machine probably you have to run "sudo npm install cordova-publish-android -g".
+> N.B for the linux machine probably you have to run "sudo npm install cordova-publish-android -g"

 ## Execution

 If you have cloned this repo and executed "npm install", you have to copy the publish.js file and the node_modules folder under your cordova root folder (where there is the config.xml file and the platforms folder).

-N.B Previous the android platform must be added in your cordova project with the cordova cli command "cordova platform add android".
+> Previous the android platform must be added in your cordova project with the cordova cli command "cordova platform add android".
 Remember that to create a cordova project you have to install before the cordova cli with the "npm i cordova -g".

 After run this: